juliyaya007/juliyaya007/README.md

 <p>&nbsp;</p>

 ### :woman_technologist: Acitivities and Involvements
-Currently, I'm working on my project about human cognition and computation at [cogtoolslab](https://cogtoolslab.github.io/).
+Currently, I'm working on my project facedraw about human cognition and computation at [cogtoolslab](https://cogtoolslab.github.io/).

 I'm also working as a member of the [Triple C](http://ucsdtriplec.org/), where I participate in Kaggle competitions.
 <p>&nbsp;</p>